 And if you ask my opinion, I’m likely to give it to you.
 Does this dress look good (in a dressing room)?
 Have you tried this brand (in a grocery store)?
-Do you like my new hair color (at lunch)?
+Do you like my new hair color and the length of it, it has been growing with the black castor oil (at lunch)?
 (Fair warning!)

 You can imagine then, how difficult it is for me when I’m in an important situation – business or personally – and someone is saying something that I totally disagree with.
 I want to stop them, tell them how wrong they are, and move on to a smarter subject.
 (You don’t have to be a “talker” to want to do this, of course, but you can see how it is even more challenging for us to shut up.)

 I’ve learned 2 things to help me (mostly) keep my foot out of my mouth:

 #1.
 Putting any other person on the defensive – helping them feel wrong or dumb – will not yield best results.
 No matter how awesome my counter-idea might be, if the other person feels foolish because of the way that I present my idea, I will lose.
 (Even if I persuade them to do it my way, if I alienate them in any way or build a tiny wall between us, it will be that much harder to regain their trust and engagement.)